Skip to content

 5. Restart normally after the process finishes

-System Restore solved welcome screen freezes on computers where recent software installations caused the problem.
-We successfully restored 3 systems to working states using restore points from 1-2 weeks prior.
+System Restore solves welcome screen freezes on computers where a recent software installation caused the problem.
+Choosing a restore point from before the issue appeared, often one or two weeks prior, returns the system to a working state.
 Similar restoration methods work for 0x0000000a blue screen errors caused by software conflicts.

 #When Should I Try Hardware Solutions?